Are Piano Keys Made Out of Elephant Tusks

 • 3.
 Environmental impact: While synthetic materials may be more sustainable than ivory, their manufacturing process still involves the use of non-renewable resources and produces waste that can harm the environment if not properly managed.

-Read More How Elephant Trunk Works
+Read More How Much Does Elephant Poop Weigh

 Plastic-based Alternatives To Ivory